 In the middle of the spinal column is the spinal canal, a hollow space that contains the spinal cord and other nerve roots.

-The disks between the vertebrae allow the back to flex or bend.
+The discs between the vertebrae allow the back to flex or bend.

 Disks also act as shock absorbers.

-The Best Way to Prevent Lumbar Pain after Exercising
+The Best Way to Prevent Low Back Pain after Exercising

-If you want to easily prevent muscle soreness after working out, end each and every workout with a session of home back traction.
+If you want to easily prevent muscle soreness after working out – end every workout with a session of home back traction.
+Back traction is just a fancy name for a stretching device, that helps you get a better stretch than you could have done on your own.

 Stretching your lower back muscles gives them the rest they need after working so hard.
 Also, if you want to keep working out regularly, you need to keep your muscles flexible.